OpenQuadruped/spot_mini_mini/README.md

 ### D^2 Gait Modulation with Bezier Curves

-I'm using this platform to validate a novel Reinforcement Learning method for locomotion by myself and my co-authors Matthew Elwin & Ian Abraham.
+I'm using this platform to validate a novel Reinforcement Learning method for locomotion by myself and my co-authors Matthew L. Elwin, Ian Abraham, and Todd D. Murphey.
 Instead of learning a gait from scratch, we propose using an existing scheme as a baseline over which we optimize via training.
 The method is called `D^2 Gait Modulation with Bezier Curves`.
 To learn more, visit our [website](https://sites.google.com/view/d2gmbc)

 <p float="left">
   <img src="spot_real/media/V_descent.gif" width="335" />